liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/04-upgrading-portlet-plugins/05-upgrading-a-servlet-based-portlet.markdown

 The upgraded sample portlet continues to specify these JARs in the `portal-dependency-jars` property.
 They're made available to the portlet at compile time.
-But to avoid compile time packages from conflicting with the core system's exported packages, the Liferay Plugins SDK 7.1 excludes the JARs from the plugin WAR.
+But to keep compile time packages from conflicting with the core system's exported packages, the Liferay Plugins SDK 7.1 excludes the JARs from the plugin WAR.